British Rail Class 205: Models

 An OO gauge kit is available from DC Kits.
 Dapol announced (May 2008) that a limited edition OO RTR model (to be followed by an N gauge version) of the Class 205 would be produced in collaboration with Kernow Model Rail Centre.
 Manufacture was switched to Bachmann in March 2010 and the model was released in February 2013.
+The model was produced in BR green and Connex white/yellow liveries.